 Starting a blog can sometimes feel like you’re in an obstacle race where the sizes of the hurdles keep changing.
-You’ve set up your website; your images are looking sharp, you’ve even found a great rhythm for editing your content.
+You’ve set up your website; your images are looking sharp, and you’ve even found a great rhythm for editing your content.
 You are finally feeling confident with blogging, and it seems everyone around you is talking about increasing their email lists.

 If the thought of sending emails in addition to blog posts makes you want to scream know that you aren’t alone.
 But just because it seems overwhelming doesn’t mean bloggers shouldn’t develop and send emails.
 Before you make a final decision take some time to consider your audience.
 Would your readers prefer to receive your content in their inboxes?
-Today we will explore the question “Should Bloggers Send Email Too?”
+Today we will explore the question “Should Bloggers Send Emails Too?”

 As a blogger, you likely have a particular type of reader.
 The majority of your content resonates with stay-at-home moms or single millennials working their way up the corporate ladder, but not both.
-There is always the outlier post that connects with to a broader audience, but they are not likely to be the group who will sign up for your email list, so for this process, don’t include them.
+There is always the outlier post that connects with a broader audience, but they are not likely to be the group who will sign up for your email list, so for this process, don’t include them.